-How does the Geologic environment shape rockfalls in the Texas Hill Country?
+How does the geologic environment shape rockfalls in the Texas Hill Country?

 AUSTIN, TEXAS (KXAN) — Visitors won’t be able to take a splash inside Hamilton Pool during Memorial Day weekend.
 Travis County Parks closed down the beautiful watering hole for the foreseeable future due to falling rocks.

-“I would not want to sunbathe or swim underneath the lip of Hamilton Pool,” said Charles Woodruff Bureau of Economic Geology.
+“I would not want to sunbathe or swim underneath the lip of Hamilton Pool,” said Charles Woodruff with the Bureau of Economic Geology.

-The February deep freeze is part of what geologist Charles Woodruff says led to the fallen rocks underneath the Hamilton Pool overhang, but there are many other phenomenons also playing a role.
+The February deep freeze is part of what Woodruff says led to the fallen rocks underneath the Hamilton Pool overhang, but there are many other factors also playing a role.

 Beneath the receding ledge of Hamilton Pool is a sedimentary rock called shale.
 Shale is soft, weak and can split very easily when water seeps in.

-“This little piece right here is a little harder, this one is actually a sandy limestone,” said Brian Hunt Bureau of Economic Geology.
+“This little piece right here is a little harder, this one is actually a sandy limestone,” said Brian Hunt with the Bureau of Economic Geology, grabbing a small pebble.

-Geologists like Brian Hunt and Charles can’t control the rockfalls, but they can research the environment that creates them.
+Geologists like Hunt and Woodruff can’t control the rockfalls, but they can research the environment that creates them.

-“We’re drilling a week that’s going to be an observation well to see how water declines during dry periods or rises during wet periods,” said Charles Woodruff.
+“We’re drilling over here that’s going to be an observation well to see how water declines during dry periods or rises during wet periods,” Woodruff said.
 “Ultimately, they’re going to be looking at a total water budget and how it plays a role in the security or failure of the bluffs.”

 That well is at nearby Reimer’s Ranch, another Travis County Park that shares the same landscape as Hamilton Pool.

 “After that water infiltrates, we can measure the level in the well that is being drilled.
-We can also measure the level of water in the river,” said Mariel Nelson University of Texas Graduate Student.
+We can also measure the level of water in the river,” said Mariel Nelson, a University of Texas graduate student.

-UT Graduate Student Mariel Nelson is part of the research team.
-Her research focuses on a popular rock-climbing wall in Reimer’s Ranch that collapsed in 2019 after a significant amount of rainfall.
+Nelson is part of the research team, but her focus is a popular rock-climbing wall in Reimer’s Ranch that collapsed in 2019 after a significant amount of rainfall.

-“We’re interested in the larger study because we want to know how water moves through the limestone landscape,” said Nelson.
+“We’re interested in the larger study because we want to know how water moves through the limestone landscape,” Nelson said.

 Nelson specifically studies the role of tree roots and their ability to shape the limestone cliffs.

-There’s a lot of different forces at play here contributing to the rockfalls, but by better understanding the geology of the groundwater systems it allows them to better understand the risks.
+It’s another piece of the bigger picture — and by better understanding the geology of the groundwater systems, it allows researchers to better understand the risks.